sevenns/frontend-starter-kit/README.md

 # Requirements

-You need [nodejs] (https://nodejs.org/en/) with npm, bower and gulp
+You need [nodejs] (https://nodejs.org/en/) with npm and gulp

-    npm install -g bower

     npm install -g gulp

-For work bower you need to install [git] (https://git-scm.com/downloads) on your PC

 # Install

-You need to open project directory in your terminal
+You need to open project directory in your terminal and:

-First, you need to install node modules:
+Install node modules:

     npm i

-Now do the same thing with bower:

-    bower i

 # Use